 The United States Federal Government contracts with commercial sector companies for a variety of products and services ranging from IT services and products, medical and professional services and construction and high-tech complex equipment.
 If a company or individual breaks the law, falsify documents or misrepresents information to in turn get a benefit or payment from the government, then there is a good case for procurement fraud.
 The slightest fact of deception, concealment or intent to defraud the government may fill the definition of government contract fraud.

-How Does a Government Contract Fraud Case Begin?
+How Does a Government Contractor Fraud Case Begin?

 Common Types Government Contract Fraud Cases